 Melanoma is an invasive form of skin cancer that has been found to develop more often in people with Parkinson’s.
 Early detection of melanoma means a better chance of stopping cancer from progressing to lymph nodes.
 Other risk factors are: male gender, Caucasian race, constant exposure to ultraviolet (UV) light and family history of melanoma.

 The following preventative measures can help reduce chances of developing melanoma:

 - Use the melanoma ABCDE's to monitor irregularities in moles and beauty marks:

 Colors such as many shades of brown within the same mole, or even red or blue

 Diameter bigger than the eraser on a pencil

-Evolution – grows over time
+Evolution – grows over time, changes color or shape